AjzSAhmetzyanov/AjzSAhmetzyanov/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%23F46800.svg&lines=Welcome+to+my+GitHub+profile!)](https://git.io/typing-svg)

 # Hi there, I'm Ayzat Akhmetzyanov
-- 👋 Hi, I’m @wtandoor, my name is Roman Borisov;
+- 👋 I’m study in School 21, nickname Luigiket;
-- 👀 I'm interested in backend developing, AI and Deep Learning in Computer Vision;
+- 👀 I'm interested in backend and fronted developing;
-- 🌱 I’m currently learning Adversarial attacks in Computer Vision;
 - 📫 How to reach me: You can send me a message in telegram.
 ___
 <div align="center">